Check out this two toned furniture makeover with a fun tan wash (color wash) technique and Fusion Mineral Paint in the color Blue Pine.

 Two Toned Furniture Makeover with a tan wash and Fusion Mineral Paint

 What do you think?
-I think it would look perfect in a baby boy’s nursery or boys bedroom don’t you?
+I think the two-toned paint in complementary hues would look great in a baby boy’s nursery or boys bedroom don’t you?
+It would even make a great console table.

-That’s it for this cabinet makeover.
+This furniture piece is officially done!
 I can’t decide if I will keep it or sell it.
-What do you think?
+Do you have any two-tone furniture projects you’re working on?

 Make sure to check out all my furniture flips here before you go!